survey-health/covid-19-questionnaire/README.md

 ## Setup

 * If you are running a development copy (npm start) update .env.development to point to your api server
-* if you are running a production copy (npm run build) update .env.production to point to your api server
+* if you are running a production copy (npm run build) copy .env.production.dist to .env.production and update .env.production to point to your api server

 ## Development